List of NCAA Division II institutions

 Map of NCAA Division II institutions.

-There are 300 American, Canadian, and Puerto Rican colleges and universities classified as Division II for NCAA competition during the 2025–26 academic year, including nine schools that are in the process of reclassifying to Division II.
+There are 300 American, Canadian, and Puerto Rican colleges and universities classified as Division II for NCAA competition during the 2026–27 academic year, including four schools that are in the process of reclassifying to Division II.
 Forty-four of the 50 U.S. states, plus the District of Columbia, the commonwealth of Puerto Rico, and the Canadian province of British Columbia are represented.
-Arizona, Louisiana, Maine, Nevada, Rhode Island, and Wyoming do not currently have D-II institutions.
+Arizona, Louisiana, Maine, Nevada, Rhode Island, and Wyoming do not currently have D-II institutions, although a Louisiana-based institution has announced plans to transition to D-II by 2027.

 NCAA Division II is the smallest division in the NCAA by school count.